 The ending of "Bellboy Donald" counts both for Donald Duck and for whoever was in charge of censoring cartoons in 1942.

-For detail, Donald had been putting up with Pete's bratty son through the whole cartoon and wants to punish him, despite the manager telling him he'll be fired if he does. what does Donald do?
-He sacrifices his job to give the brat his just desserts!
+For detail, Donald had been putting up with Pete's bratty son through the whole cartoon and wants to punish him, despite the manager telling him he'll be fired if he does.
+What does Donald do?
+He sacrifices his job to give the brat his just deserts!

 Donald: Am I fired?